Queens Youth Justice Center

-Located in the basement of a church in Jamaica, QUEST—Queens Engagement Strategies for Teens—is a community-based program that provides an alternative to detention for youth who have open delinquency matters pending in Queens Family Court.
+Queens Engagement Strategies for Teens—is a community-based program that provides an alternative to detention for youth who have open delinquency matters pending in Queens Family Court.
 QUEST provides judges with timely, accurate and comprehensive information regarding young people assigned to the program, and offers meaningful instruction to participants and their families to help young people meet their court obligations and pursue law-abiding lives.
-Services available through QUEST include homework help and academic assistance, community service, recreational activities, cognitive-behavioral groups, and informational and educational seminars on assorted topics, and, through QUEST Futures, mental health assessment, case management, and family support.
+Services available through QUEST include homework help and academic assistance, community service, recreational activities, cognitive-behavioral groups, informational and educational seminars on assorted topics, and, through QUEST Futures, mental health assessment, case management, and family support.

 How It Works

 Swift Assessment: A juvenile arrested for delinquency is evaluated by the New York City Department of Probation using a standardized risk assessment instrument.
 Based on this assessment, judges in Queens Family Court may assign respondents to QUEST.
 At this point, the young person and family member(s) meet with a court liaison and other program staff for an orientation.

 Community Monitoring: Youth who are enrolled in community monitoring must comply with a curfew determined by the judge and must attend school and all court appearances.
 Court monitors check rigorously for compliance through daily telephone contact and home visits when necessary.

 After-School Supervision: The QUEST after-school supervision component runs year-round, including summer months, and consists of a variety of activities meant to engage and enrich participants, such as chess, basketball, reading groups, computer training, guest speakers, community service, and individual counseling.

 Ongoing Case Management and Referrals: QUEST provides case management and referrals to respondents and families who request additional assistance.
 Building upon information collected during the assessment, a youth counselor meets with participants and families individually and makes additional referrals for services as needed.
 For participants with mental health problems, QUEST Futures provides in-depth biospsychosocial assessments, treatment planning, and intensive care management services for as long as the young person is involved in the juvenile justice system.